The VSME Standard Explained: What UK SMEs Need to Know in 2026

 Most UK SMEs already track this data somewhere -- energy bills, HR records, policy documents.
 The Basic Module is about pulling it into one place, not generating new data from scratch.

-Narrative Module
+Comprehensive Module

 What data points does VSME actually ask for?